daira/tahoe-lafs/docs/specifications/leasedb.rst

 • **STATE_GOING** → **NONE**

-    trigger: The storage server gains confidence that all storage objects for the share have been removed.
+    trigger: The storage server gains confidence that all store objects for the share have been removed.

     implementation: